meejah/txtorcon/docs/guide.rst

 (see ":ref:`create_onion`") which return some instance implementing that interface.
-These instances will also implement :class:`txtorcon.IProgressProvider` -- which is a hook to register listerers which get updates about Tor's launching progress (if we started a new Tor) and Descriptor uploading.
+These instances will also implement :class:`txtorcon.IProgressProvider` -- which is a hook to register listeners which get updates about Tor's launching progress (if we started a new Tor) and Descriptor uploading.

 Fundamentally, "authenticated" services are different from